Shaktimaan: Other antagonists

 An extremely dangerous humanoid clone created by Dr. Jackal.
 She was made by combining the genetic material of a human, a snake, and a wolf.
 She is the only clone with three animal attributes.
-Her MO is to attract a person towards her and then kill them instantly by touch, and subsequently drink their blood.
+Her main objective is to attract a person towards her and then kill them instantly by touch, and subsequently drink their blood.
 Later Shaktimaan kills her.